sorry-cypress/gitbook/configuration/persistent.md

   * NAS
   * HDFS

-To disable remote storage, we need to set a"dummy" screenshots driver for Director service.
+To disable remote storage, we need to set a "dummy" screenshots driver for Director service.

 ```text
 SCREENSHOTS_DRIVER="../screenshots/dummy.driver"